Dream Of The Purple Baby

 PsychicBread are a five piece with origins in the Peak District, London, Dubai, and Moscow who met through gigs, jams and a shared love of the extraordinary.

-Featuring the surreal narratives of Mark Gwynne Jones (‘Inspired…’ The Guardian ‘Astonishing…’ The Daily Mail), PsychicBread conjure a world of truth and illusion, monkey turning human, and the two lives of a girl called Amaryllis.
+Featuring the surreal narratives of Mark Gwynne Jones (‘Inspired…’ The Guardian ‘Astonishing…’ The Daily Mail), PsychicBread conjure a world of truth and illusion.
 Winners of four Festival Fringe Awards their performance draws on elements of storytelling, vaudeville and psychedelic-folk.
 It’s dramatic, funny and at times startlingly sensitive.

 N.B.
-More PsychicBread recordings are in the pipeline.
+New PsychicBread recordings are in the pipeline.
 In the meantime, listen to some choice cuts from our debut album In the light of this…

 What people are saying…